drkumarnandan/pLM4Alg_Protocol/README.md

 ### Recommended (Google Colab)

-The easiest way to use this protocol is through **Google Colab**, which does not require any local installation.
+The easiest way to use this protocol is through **Google Colab**, which does not require local installation.

-1. Upload the notebook:
+1. Upload the notebook `pLM4Alg_Protocol_allergen_prediction_ESM2_320.ipynb`
-   `pLM4Alg_Protocol_allergen_prediction_ESM2_320.ipynb`

 2. Open it in Google Colab

-3. Run the initial cells to automatically install all required packages
+3. Run the initial cells to install all required packages

 This approach avoids dependency issues and provides access to GPU acceleration.